 Henry Samueli Included in 2017 Class of National Academy of Inventors Fellows

 Dec.
 12, 2017 - Henry Samueli has been named a fellow of the National Academy of Inventors for 2017.
-The Broadcom Corp. co-founder and UC Irvine distinguished adjunct professor in electrical engineering & computer science is the Samueli School of Engineering’s namesake.
+The Broadcom Corp. co-founder is a UC Irvine distinguished adjunct professor in electrical engineering & computer science, and the Samueli School of Engineering is his namesake.

 The NAI fellow distinction is awarded to academic innovators who have demonstrated a prolific spirit of innovation with outstanding inventions that have made a tangible impact on quality of life, economic development and the welfare of society.
 Samueli is a named inventor in 75 U.S. patents for high-speed communications technology.
 His pioneering advances in the development and commercialization of analog and mixed signal circuits for modern communication systems led to the explosive growth of the consumer broadband industry.